-Field Description Content type or value QMSTYPE The type of the QMS rule.
+Field Description Content type or value #DREREFERENCE The reference for the rule.
+String #DRETITLE The title of the rule.
+String QMSTYPE The type of the QMS rule.
 1 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
 Boolean matching expression QMSVALUE1 The reference of the document to insert.
 String QMSVALUE2 The position at which to insert the cardinal placement document in the results.
 Number (result position) #DRECONTENT The content to match the Boolean field.
 Keywords from the AgentBoolean string QMSFIELDTEXT FieldText that the query must contain to match this rule.
 FieldText expression.
 Referenced Fields All fields that the QMSFIELDTEXT field references must be present in the rule as a field with blank content.
 Empty field